Reading time

 Necessary Documents

 Before departing, update all your essential documents.
 A **valid passport** with at least 6 months validity after your arrival date is mandatory.
 Prepare scanned copies of your birth certificate, marriage certificates (if applicable), and bank statements proving your finances.
-For expatriation, choose the appropriate visa:
+For expatriation, choose the appropriate visa (note: the old B211A visa has been retired and replaced by the new letter codes):

 - KITAP: Permanent permit after several KITAS, valid for 5 years renewable indefinitely.